 Make a few tasty jars to capture the flavour of summer!

 I’ve been making this relish for years and it’s a real family favourite.
 We enjoy it in the usual places – on burgers, hotdogs and sausages – but also with roast chicken and turkey.
 I’ve scaled down my mother’s large-family sized recipe but you can easily double or halve this one if you want a bigger or smaller batch.
 As you can see below, some of the quantities are not precise; that’s simply because vegetables don’t grow in precise sizes!
 Your goal is to assemble about 12 cups of combined chopped vegetables; I find it easiest to first check the capacity of the bowl or container I plan to put the vegetables in to rest overnight (do this by filling with 12 cups / 3 L of water and taking note of the ‘line’ to which you have filled it) and then when I get to that level, I know I have enough prepared vegetables.
-If you’re looking for a unique and thoughtful hostess gift to offer up this fall, why not hand out jars of homemade deliciousness?
+If you’re looking for a unique and thoughtful gift, why not hand out jars of homemade deliciousness?

 - 5 – 8 medium zucchini